adasegroup/ML2022_lectures/README.md

 # ML2022_lectures
-This is a repository containing the lectures for the Skoltech's Machine Learning course (MA060018), which is held at Term 3, 2022.
+This is a repository containing the lectures for the Machine Learning course (MA060018), which is held at Term 3, 2022.

 ## The list of the current lectures published (will be updated with time):
 * LECTURE 1 (01.02) - Intro, ML problem, Supervised learning